project-gemmi/gemmi/docs/mol.rst

 Molecular models
 ################

-In this section we show how to handle structural models of biomolecules (to some degree, it also applies to small molecules and inorganic structures).
+In this section, we show how to handle structural models of biomolecules (to some degree, it also applies to small molecules and inorganic structures).